Quad4-Software/RNS-over-HTTP/README.md

 A Reticulum interface that tunnels traffic over standard HTTP/S POST requests.
 This allows Reticulum to operate on networks where only web traffic is permitted, effectively bypassing firewalls, DPI, and other restrictions.

+[Non-GitHub Mirror](https://lavaforge.org/Ivan/RNS-over-HTTP).
+Also available on the network `RNS-over-HTTP` node.

 ## Overview

 RNS-over-HTTP creates a bidirectional transport layer using a simple client-server model: